 Everyone on campus is expected to maintain at least 6 feet of distance from each other, and everyone is expected to use face coverings that cover their nose and mouth when in public spaces.
-This is not an either/or matter.
-When you are in public spaces on campus, wear a face mask and maintain 6 feet of physical distance from others.
+When you are indoors, this is not an either/or matter; when you're in indoor public spaces on campus, wear a face mask and maintain 6 feet of physical distance from others.

 Keeping 6 feet away from others is often called "social distancing."
 We think that term has unhealthy connotations.
 A university campus - especially at a time like this - should be a place where we provide each other with close social support.
 We can maintain a physical distance of at least 6 feet and still be socially close - even if it must be online at times.
 So we will use the term "physical distancing."